andersmurphy/andersmurphy-blog/resources/posts/2019-09-08-clojure-generating-html-and-xml.md

   (:require [hiccup.core :as html]))
 ```

-The `html` function to create a HTML string representation of a 404 error page which we then `spit` into a file.
+The `html` function creates an HTML string representation of a 404 error page which we then `spit` into a file.
 Vectors are used to represent elements, keywords represent tags, and maps represent attributes.
 Interestingly this data representation is less verbose that HTML as closing tags are omitted.
 This example also illustrates the use of a variable `site-url` in the HTML data.

 ```clojure
 (def site-url "https://andersmurphy.com")